Some open problems on multiple ergodic averages: Problems related to general sequences

 \subsection{Fast growing sequences}

 Despite the successes in dealing with multiple recurrence and convergence problems of sequences that do not grow faster than polynomials, when it comes down to fast growing sequences our knowledge is very limited.
-Say that a sequence $(a(n))$ of positive integers is {\em fast growing} if $\lim_{n\to\infty} \log(a(n))/\log n=\infty$ (equivalently, if it is of the form $(n^{b(n)})$ with $b(n)\to\infty$). \begin{problem} Give an explicit example of a fast growing sequence that is good for multiple recurrence and convergence of powers. \end{problem} Even for $\ell=2$ no such example is known.
-Several explicit natural examples of fast growing sequences that do not grow exponentially fast should work, for instance, the sequences $([n^{(\log n)^a}])$, $(n^{[(\log n)^b]})$, $([e^{n^c}])$ for $a,b>0$ and $c\in (0,1)$.
-Unfortunately though, it is very hard to work with these sequences, even for issues related to $1$-recurrence and $1$-convergence.
+Say that a sequence $(a(n))$ of positive integers is {\em fast growing} if $\lim_{n\to\infty} \log(a(n))/\log n=\infty$ (equivalently, if it is of the form $(n^{b(n)})$ with $b(n)\to\infty$). \begin{problem} Give an explicit example of a fast growing sequence that is good for multiple recurrence and convergence of powers and commuting transformations. \end{problem} Even for $2$-recurrence and convergence of powers, no such example is known.
+It is known that if a sequence grows exponentially fast (for example $(2^n)$ or $(n!)$), then it is not good for $1$-recurrence and $1$-convergence (even for irrational circle rotations).
+On the other hand, several natural examples of fast growing sequences that do not grow exponentially fast should be good for multiple recurrence and convergence, for instance, the sequences $([n^{(\log n)^a}])$, $(n^{[(\log n)^b]})$, $([e^{n^c}])$ for $a,b>0$ and $c\in (0,1)$.
+Unfortunately, it is very hard to work with these sequences, even for issues related to $1$-recurrence and $1$-convergence.
 Probably a sequence like $(n^{[\log\log{n}]})$ is easier to work with.
-One could also try to construct a (not so explicit) example using random sequences (more on this in another section).
+One could also try to construct (not so explicit) examples using random sequences of integers (more on this in Section~\ref{S:random}).